DMSLOG-Ai/vbs-api/README.md

 Before you begin, ensure that you have a basic understanding of RESTful principles and HTTP requests.
 To interact with API VBS, you'll need to have a TMS or a similar system capable of sending HTTP requests.

+### Workflow

+You can retreive the sequence diagram here :

 ### Base URL

 The API is accessed from the base URL sent in mail.